Sonamkhadka/CritiqueAI/README.md

-# Logos Argument Analyzer
+# Critique AI

 A web tool that analyzes the logical structure and emotional tone of argumentative text using state-of-the-art AI models via OpenRouter (free), with options for OpenAI GPT-4o, DeepSeek Chat, and Google Gemini 2.5 Pro when you provide your own API keys.

 ## Project Objective

-Logos aims to democratize access to advanced argument analysis techniques through AI.
-By breaking down the components of logical argumentation (claims, premises, fallacies) and providing insights on emotional tone and critical evaluation, Logos helps users:
+Critique AI aims to democratize access to advanced argument analysis techniques through AI.
+By breaking down the components of logical argumentation (claims, premises, fallacies) and providing insights on emotional tone and critical evaluation, Critique helps users:

 - Better understand the structure and quality of arguments
 - Identify logical fallacies and weaknesses in reasoning